uw-pycert-course-01/assignment07/README.md

 * Required delivery date (month/date/year).
 * International destination?
 [Y/N]

-The application will then attempt to find the best way to route the package (air / ground / maritime).
+The application will then attempt to find the best way to route the package (air / ground / ocean).

 The rules it will use are as follows: